openedx/openedx-events/docs/decisions/0004-attrs-event-data-conversion-to-avro.rst

 How to extend AvroAttrsBridge class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At defult, attrs.asdict only supports basics types for conversion to dict (Basically, only things you could json.dump).
-To allow AvroAttrsBridge to work with custom classes, a function will be passed to  value_serializer arg in attrs.asdict.
-The value_serializer function needs to be able to handle any custom classes used in an events attrs class.
+To allow AvroAttrsBridge to work with non-primitive types, a function will be passed to  value_serializer arg in attrs.asdict.
+The value_serializer function needs to be able to handle any non-primitive types used in an events attrs class.

 To make is easier to developers, an extensions interface has been implemented into AvroAttrsBridge.
-To allow AvroAttrsBridge to work with these classes, you can pass in an extensions keyword to AvroAttrsBridge.
-The extensions keyword expects a dict with following format: {<type of custom class>: <AvroAttrsBridgeExtention subclass for custom class>}
+To allow AvroAttrsBridge to work with these classes, you can pass in a dict to the extensions keyword to AvroAttrsBridge.
+The extensions keyword expects a dict with following format: {<type of non-primitive>: <AvroAttrsBridgeExtention subclass for non-primitive>}

 The AvroAttrsBridgeExtention subclass should have the following methods:

 1. serialize(obj)
-   serializes \`obj\` (a instance of custom class)
+   serializes \`obj\` (a instance of non-primitive)

 2. deserialize(data: str)
-   converts \`data\` back to instance of custom class.
+   converts \`data\` back to instance of non-primitive.
 The data str should have been created by self.serialize method.

 3. record_fields
-   returns the avro schema for this custom class.
+   returns the avro schema for this non-primitive.
 Usually, this is just a str

-Lots of attrs decorated classes in openedx-events repository have data with custom class types.
-AvroAttrsBridge class comes with default_extensions which should hold AvroAttrsBridgeExtention classes for each of those custom classes.
-If you find any default_extensions in AvroattrsBridge is missing a custom class, please add it yourself or reach out to the developers of the repository!
+AvroAttrsBridge class comes with default_extensions which should hold AvroAttrsBridgeExtention classes for all the non-primitive types necessary to work with all attrs-decorated classes defined in openedx_events.

+If you find default_extension for a non-primitive type (used in openedx_events) is missing, please add it yourself or reach out to the developers of the repository!

 Handling Evolution
 ~~~~~~~~~~~~~~~~~~